-Based on the rates in effect as of September 30, 2019, the value of the waiver of both the City-wide DCLs and the Utilities DCLs for the secured rental housing in Building C-3, is approximately \$2,678,058.
+Based on the rates in effect as of September 30, 2020, the value of the waiver of the City-wide DCLs for the secured rental housing in Building C-3, is approximately \$1,707,647.

 The DCL By-law requires that where rents are determined under section 3.1A(d), they are to apply at initial occupancy.
 A final rent roll that sets out the initial monthly rents for the moderate income rental units will be required prior to issuance of the occupancy permit in order to ensure compliance with the DCL By-law.
 After occupancy, rents for the moderate income rental units will not be permitted to increase on an annual basis further than the Residential Tenancy Act (RTA) limits, even on a change in tenancy, as per the MIRHP Program.
 The City will ensure that average unit sizes do not exceed the maximum thresholds set out by the DCL By-law through the Development Permit application process.